Nike-Inc/gimme-aws-creds/README.md

 Python 3

 ### Optional
-[Cerberus](http://engineering.nike.com/cerberus/) can be used for storing the Okta API key. gimme_aws_creds uses the [Cerberus Python Client](https://github.com/Nike-Inc/cerberus-python-client) for interacting with Cerberus.
+[Cerberus](http://engineering.nike.com/cerberus/) can be used for storing the Okta API key. gimme-aws-creds uses the [Cerberus Python Client](https://github.com/Nike-Inc/cerberus-python-client) for interacting with Cerberus.
 It would be very easy to drop something else besides Cerberus to retrieve your API key.
 Otherwise, you can set the OKTA_API_KEY environment variable.

 ## Installation